 Hexproof is currently a primary ability in blue, but it is only a secondary ability in green.
 It is tertiary in white.
 Although it is waning in design popularity, hexproof has been an evergreen keyword mechanic since Magic 2012.

 Recently, R&D has experimented with conditional hexproof, such as hexproof from specific colours or card types.
 Similarly, some cards only have hexproof when untapped.
-The ward mechanic was also introduced as a way to create mechanic similar to hexproof but less powerful.
+The ward mechanic was also introduced as a way to create a mechanic similar to hexproof but less powerful.

 MTG Hexproof Examples